-He is a Republican.
-He was on the shortlist for Republican vice presidential nominee in the last election.
-While he's not been outspoken on the subject of same-sex marriage, he has consistently opposed it — until now.
+He is a Republican, and he was on the short list for Republican Vice Presidential nominee in the last election.
+While he has not been outspoken on the subject of same-sex marriage, he has consistently opposed it — until now.

 Sen. Portman talked about this with CNN's Dana Bash.

-SENATOR ROBERT PORTMAN: I've come to the conclusion that for me, personally, I think this is something that we should allow people to do, to get married and to have the joy and the stability of marriage that I've had for over 26 years.
-I want all of my kids to have it, including our son, who is gay.
+He said "I've come to the conclusion that for me, personally, I think this is something that we should allow people to do, to get married, and to have the joy and stability of marriage that I've had for over 26 years.
+That I want all of my children to have, including our son, who is gay."

-MARTIN: Now, you probably don't need me to tell you that you rarely go wrong by questioning a politician's motives.
-An example is the ever popular I'm resigning to spend more time with my family.
-Which of course generally means I know I'm not going to win anyway and oh, by the way, I'm having an affair with a staff member.
+Now, you probably don't need me to go tell you that you rarely go wrong by questioning a politician's motives.
+An example is the ever popular: 'I am resigning to spend more time with my family.' which of course could mean: "I know I am not going to win anyway and oh, by the way, I'm having an affair with a staff member."

-Still, let's take Senator Portman at his word - that his opinion about gays and lesbians and who they are and what they should be able to do was formed by a certain worldview.
-And it made sense to him until he had to reconcile that worldview with another truth, the truth of his son's life and the truth that he is the same boy Portman has loved and respected his whole life and for whom he wants the best.
-And Senator Portman is not alone in this.
+Still, let's take Sen. Portman at his word.
+That his opinion about gays and lesbians — and who they are, and what they should be able to do — was formed by a certain world view.
+And it made sense to him, until he had to reconcile that world view with another truth: the truth of his son's life, and the truth that he is the same boy Portman has loved and respected his whole life, and for whom he wants the best.
+And Sen. Portman is not alone in this.

 A Pew Research study just released this week found that more than a quarter of the people who say they now support same-sex marriage say they had a change of heart on the matter.
-Actually, the question says they changed their minds, which may be different.
-But I think the heart was involved because a third of those people say the reason they changed their opinion was that they know someone who's gay.
+Actually, the question says they changed their minds — which may be different — but I think the heart was involved, because one-third of THOSE people say the reason the reason they changed their opinion was that they know someone who is gay.

-Now, if that makes sense to you, then maybe somebody can explain why it didn't make sense to some people for President Obama to openly grieve over the death of a Florida boy named Trayvon Martin.
+Now if THAT makes sense to you, then maybe somebody can explain why it DIDN'T make sense to some people for President Obama to openly grieve over the death of a Florida boy named Trayvon Martin.
 He was shot to death after he bought snacks at a convenience store because a man he didn't know found him threatening.